binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 The OWIN startup or config file could look like the following.
 You can see in the second half of the code file is the configuration of the external identity providers:

 {title="backend\\Auth\\AuthService.WebApi\\Owin\\OwinConfig.cs", linenos=off, lang=C#}
-    using System;
+    // Lives in Auth Service of Architecture diagram below. using System;
     using System.Collections.Generic;
     using System.Security.Cryptography.X509Certificates;